NATO nations sign accession protocols for Sweden, Finland | Politics

 He said Turkey's Parliament could refuse to ratify the deal.
 It is a potent threat since NATO accession must be formally approved by all 30 member states, which gives each a blocking right.

 Stoltenberg said he expected no change of heart.
 "There were security concerns that needed to be addressed.
 And we did what we always do at NATO.
-We found common ground."
-Every alliance nation has different legislative challenges and procedures to deal with, and it could take several more months for the two to become official members.
-"I look forward to a swift ratification process," said Finnish Foreign Minister Pekka Haavisto.
+We found common ground," he said.
 The Russian invasion of Ukraine has given the process added urgency.
 It will ensconce the two nations in the Western military alliance and give NATO more clout, especially in the face of Moscow's military threat.

+"We will be even stronger and our people will be even safer as we face the biggest security crisis in decades," Stoltenberg said.
+At a news conference, the foreign ministers of Sweden and Finland were asked whether the memorandum specified people who would have to be extradited to Turkey.
+Both ministers said no such list was part of the agreement.
+"We will honor the memorandum fully.
+There is, of course, no lists or anything like that in the memorandum, but what we will do is to have better cooperation when it comes to terrorists," Swedish Foreign Minister Ann Linde said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)